luaguides

 Each returned function closes over its own op and init upvalues.

-Closures vs Tables as Objects
+Closures vs tables as objects

 It is worth clarifying the boundary.
 A closure is a function with captured state.
 It is not an object with methods.
 When you need multiple instances sharing the same interface, tables with metatables are usually the better tool.